Melchizedek;

 Linguistics Hebrew was the language of Abraham’s father, and above mentioned Patriarchs who were still living.
 Descendants of Shem are called “Semites”.
 Semites who obtained a personal relationship with the Heavenly Father and His Holy Spirit Angels are called, `Hebrews.’!

 Several Bible teachers think there were over 2 billion people on the Earth before the Flood, and many tribal languages besides the original spoken by Adam & Eve, & developed literatures, which Noah brought on the Ark.
-Shem and Noah spoke Hebrew, amongst other languages.
+Shem and Noah spoke Hebrew, {An ancient form} amongst other languages.
 Prophecy was not limited to the Hebrews.
-The eyes of the Lord run to and fro throughout the whole Earth, to show Himself strong on behalf of him who is right with G-D. So, it is likely that Noah had writings and maps on the Ark!
+The eyes of the L-rd run to and fro throughout the whole Earth, to show Himself strong on behalf of him who is right with G-d.
+So, it is likely that Noah had writings and maps on the Ark!

-Yeshua/ Jesus Christ was fore- ordained to rule the world as King of Kings; this is His inheritance from the Creator for dying to take away the sin/guilt of all G-D’s fallen and rebellious servants.
-G-D was in Yeshua/ Jesus Christ reconciling the world unto Himself.
+Yeshua/ Jesus the Christ was fore- ordained to rule the world as King of Kings; this is His inheritance from the Creator for dying to take away the sin/guilt of all G-d’s fallen and rebellious servants.
+G-d was in Yeshua/ Jesus Christ reconciling the world unto Himself.
 The rebellious Angels are on probation until the Great White Throne judgment.
 (Revelation)

 Over the millennia, there have been different names for Jerusalem in different languages.